ReginaCsaszar/fantastic-pancake/Readme.md

 You should have the main.cpp and CMakeLists.txt files under your project root, as they were original.

-#### 3. Create and set CMakeLists files
+### 3. Create and set CMakeLists files

-   You need CMakeLists.txt files almost all subdirectory you have, but at least one per projects and one for in the root.
+   You need to have separate CMakeLists.txt files in almost all subdirectories, but at least one per project and one in the root.

-### project/CMakeLists.txt content:
+#### project/CMakeLists.txt content:

       cmake_minimum_required(VERSION 3.8)
       project(project_name)